queen-stack/Run-Buddy-Module/README.md

 -Build a webpage for Run Buddy, a service that matches runners with personal trainers.
 -Run Buddy is launching a new landing page to attract more sign-ups.
 -Your job is to make the Run Buddy landing page look good and then hand it off to Run Buddy's internal developers to complete the data collection portion.
+-Add mobile-responsiveness

 ##Installation:
+ -Interact with GitHub
+ -View in Chrome Browser

 ##usage:
     research